 Whiplash in Truck Accidents

 Whiplash is one of the most common injuries associated with motor vehicle accidents.
-The Spine Research Institute of San Diego estimates that as many as three million people suffer from whiplash injuries every year.
+The Spine Research Institute of San Diego estimates that as many as three million people suffer yearly whiplash injuries.
 Studies also show that whiplash injuries can happen in accidents involving speeds of just 10 miles per hour.
 Now imagine the damage that can be done when that same accident involves an 80,000-pound commercial truck.
 The consequences can be devastating.
 If you are involved in an accident with a large truck and suffer whiplash injuries, talk to an experienced Dallas truck accident attorney today.

 At The Benton Law Firm, we know how painful a whiplash injury can be and want to help you get the money you need for your recovery.
 If you are ready to learn more about your rights after a serious collision with a truck, contact The Benton Law Firm at (214) 777-7777 for a free consultation.